Federation of the Republican Left

 The Federation of the Republican Left (Fédération de la gauche républicaine; FGR) is a French political coalition of several small centre-left to left-wing parties.

-Announced on 29 April 2022, following the 2022 French presidential election, the federation presents several candidates for the June 2022 French legislative election, often in alliance with the Radical Left Party and dissidents from the Socialist Party (PS) opposed to the integration of the PS into the New Ecologic and Social People's Union.
+Announced on 29 April 2022, following the 2022 French presidential election, the federation presents several candidates for the June 2022 French legislative election, often in alliance with the Radical Left Party and dissidents from the Socialist Party (PS) opposed to the integration of the PS into the New Ecological and Social People's Union.

 Foundation

 Five political parties and several personalities announced their participation in the federation at its foundation: